Natural selection

-Natural selection is the differential survival and reproduction of individuals due to differences in phenotype.
-It is a key mechanism of evolution, the change in the heritable traits characteristic of a population over generations.
+Natural selection is the differential survival and reproduction of individuals due to differences in the relative fitness endowed on them by their own particular complement of observable characteristics.
+It is a key law or mechanism of evolution which changes the heritable traits characteristic of a population or species over generations.
 Charles Darwin popularised the term "natural selection", contrasting it with artificial selection, which is intentional, whereas natural selection is not.